CorndelWithSoftwire/flask-az-sso-examples/Readme.md

 ## The code
 Two separate approaches are demonstrated below; we generally recommend using a library over writing the code yourself to take advantage of others learnings and avoid tripping points, but a more manual approach is also included for comparison.

+### Handling the flow with MSAL (Microsoft Authentication Library)
+See `src/app_msal.py` for the code for handling the flow with MSAL; this is [the documented recommended approach](https://github.com/Azure-Samples/ms-identity-python-webapp/), and there is a good (though more complex) example [available here for the authorization code flow](https://github.com/Azure-Samples/ms-identity-python-webapp/), or [other examples are available here for other flows](https://github.com/AzureAD/microsoft-authentication-library-for-python).

 ### Handling the flow directly
-See `src/app.py` for the code for handling the flow fairly manually, similarly to how we handled OAuth in the project exercises.
+See `src/app_manual.py` for the code for handling the flow fairly manually, similarly to how we handled OAuth in the project exercises.
+You should consider this carefully if you intend to use this for sensitive production instances, and should certainly look at extending it (e.g. [implementing state checking](https://medium.com/@alysachan830/the-basics-of-oauth-2-0-authorization-code-implicit-flow-state-and-pkce-ed95d3478e1c))

 ### Using Flask Dance
 See `src/app_flask_dance` for the code handling the flow through Flask Dance - [for which more details can be found here](https://flask-dance.readthedocs.io/en/v1.0.0/quickstarts/azure.html).